 The ENRESA is the only waste management organisation of the radwaste infrastructure in Spain, although currently outside the State organisation as such and not formally a monopoly, with CIEMAT owning 80% of the shares.
-A change in the legal status of ENRESA is foreseen in the near future, moving ENRESA into the State organisation as a "State Business Entity", pursuant to the Law 24/200527 and Royal Decree 5/200528, thus governed by public law rather than by commercial
+A change in the legal status of ENRESA is foreseen in the near future, moving ENRESA into the State organisation as a "State Business Entity", pursuant to the Law 24/200526 and

-25 Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
+24 Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management.
 Second Spanish National Report.
 October 2003.